vmware-samples/vmware-blockchain-samples/vmware-blockchain-ethereum-developer-kit/privacy/README.md

 # TODO List:
 - [ ] Fix links for reference VMBC Readme
 - [ ] Fix links for values.yaml based on final location
-- [ ] Fix release verion
+- [ ] Fix release version

 # Kubernetes deployment overview
-TODO - Fixme insert SVG
+TODO - insert SVG

 ## Prerequisite
-The privacy app requires write and read permissioning features to get disabled!
+The privacy app requires write and read permission features to get disabled!

 ## How to deploy privacy application
 Deployment leverages the helm charts provided with the development kit for privacy application.